maggiebr0wn/ArchR-to-Seurat/README.md

 # ArchR-to-Seurat
-A script which converts an ArchR object to Seurat object.
+A tool which converts an ArchR object to Seurat object.